ZacharyGeurts/AMOURANTHRTX/README.md

 We keep file sizes small for AI coding (~800 lines on the big one)
 Feel free to open issues for anything.
 Questions, comments, assistance.
 @ZacharyGeurts on X.
+Too good to be true?
+You can put a copy on your desktop and prove me wrong.
 Welcome to the community.
 ```
 # CAUTION: WE WILL CLEAR YOUR TERMINAL SCREEN